Hazmi35/eslint-config/README.md

 This package has the required dependency installed automatically by peer dependencies by default on npm v7+, pnpm, or yarn.
 Install them manually if not.

 ## Usage
-This package from v13 onwards, requires ESLint Flat Configuration.
+This package requires ESLint Flat Configuration.

 Available configurations:
 - [common](./conf/common.js) - Common JavaScript rules.